ozcanay/TemplateMetaprogramming/README.md

 Same as constexpr, a consteval specifier implies inline.

 **At most one** of the constexpr, consteval, and constinit specifiers is allowed to appear within the same sequence of declaration specifiers.

+# decay

+I encounter this a lot in templated code snippets.

 # constinit

 constinit is invented to prevent static order initialization fiasco: